Tellusant/docs/posts/south-africa-subnational-ict-opportunities.md

 <img  src="assets/images/tellusant-south-africa-ict-market-opportunities.svg" width="400" alt="South Africa ICT Market Opportunities">

 ---
 We have deployed variants of these analyses in hundreds, if not thousands, of cases in multiple industries, especially consumer goods.
-The case shown is static (one year) but typically we build dynamic models and forecasts based on the same logic.
+The case shown is static (one year) but typically we build dynamic models and forecasts based on the same logic and with more explanatory variables.

 As far as we know, **no other company in the world has Tellusant's capability**.